Two tricks to simplify Christmas decorating

 We often feel overwhelmed at the thought of all of the decorating we'd like to do, or think we should do.

 I’d like to suggest you think about simplifying your holiday decorating this year so it takes less time, costs much less, and keeps clutter and chaos at bay.
 Plus there’s less clean up after the holidays are over!

 Here are two tricks to simplifying for the holidays:

-Here's how to simplify: choose 1 or 2 main surfaces or areas of your home to decorate, and leave it at that.
+1. Choose ONLY 1 or 2 main surfaces or areas of your home to decorate, and leave it at that.

-As you can see above, I've decorated the entryway simply with a mini tree in a vintage lunch pail, a handmade stick wreath, and a cozy plaid blanket.
+This year I've decorated my entryway simply with a mini tree in a vintage lunch pail, a handmade stick wreath, and a cozy plaid blanket.
 Simple and natural, and gives an inviting festive feel right at the front door.

-The moss trees are easy - just wrap moss (I used the real thing) around sturdy paper taped into cone shapes.
+The moss trees are easy - just wrap moss (I used the real thing but you can buy it in stores too) around sturdy paper taped into cone shapes.
 I used a hot glue gun to keep the moss on and then also wrapped them with jute rope.

 Good luck with simplifying this season and I hope it brings you much peace and joy!